Frequently asked questions.

 Where did the inspiration for The Hot Sauce Bottle Cookbook come from?

 The idea for this book came from Fred Swift, manufacturer of Prairie Fire Hot Sauce, who suggested that Dianne Dallas, President of Lost Continent Hot Sauce Traders, and I meet to discuss the possibility of a project together.
 Dianne had a vision of making hot sauces less intimidating for the general public and researched a plan to introduce them to the masses.
-We came up with the idea of creating a hot sauce cookbook that would surprise and delight people with the variety of recipes that can be prepared using hot sauces.
+We came up with the idea of creating a hot sauce cookbook that would surprise and delight people with a variety of recipes that can be prepared using hot sauces.

 What is unique about your promotional strategy?